MChatzakis/Byzantine-Vector-Consensus/README.md

 Our environment is partially synchronous: The message delays are unbounded, till a global stabilization time.

 ## Summary
-We propose a Byzantine Vector Consensus protocol, which exploits a Leader-Based vector dissemination module which is responsible for disseminating a vector of $n-f$ values to the system.
-It achieves that by working in views and epochs.
+We propose a Byzantine Vector Consensus protocol, which exploits a leader-based vector dissemination module which is responsible for disseminating a vector of $n-f$ values to the system.
+It achieves that by organizing in views and epochs.
 In each view a leader process tries to disseminate a vector, and every epoch has a specific number of views.
 For more details refer to the report of this work.

 ## About
 This work was done in collaboration with the Distributing Computing Laboratory lab of EPFL, during the Research Project of Computer Science Master program, during the winter semester of 2023.